SERVIR-WA/GALUP/trainings/workshop_1.md

 # Module 1 - Software and Data Preparation

-## 1. Learning Goals

-This module will cover the following contents:
+**What will you learn from this module?**

-- Installing QGIS and PyLUSAT (Python for Land Use Suitability Analysis Tools)
+- Installing QGIS and PyLUSAT (Python for Land Use Suitability Analysis Tools),
-- Introducing the interface of QGIS 3.10.8
+- Introducing the interface of QGIS 3.10.8,
 - Visualizing the datasets prepared for this series of trainings in QGIS.

+**Upon completion, please take this [survey](https://docs.google.com/document/d/1p1oy635ZMgXBcyxPJPv2Je-62xTVaNV6xCtltQYvde0/edit) to help us improve this tutorial.**

+<hr style="border:1px solid gray"> </hr>

-## 2. Software Installation
+## 1. Software Installation

 - Follow the [instruction](https://github.com/chjch/lucis_qgis/wiki/Installation)
   to install the QGIS software and the Python package, PyLUSAT, which must be